 If you are looking for ways to diversify your investment portfolio, there’s no doubt you’ve considered getting in on the “ground floor” on an IPO or initial public offering.
 This is when a privately-owned company makes its shares available to the general public for sale.
 Initial public offerings can be exciting for investors that are fans of a company and have always wanted the opportunity to be a part of its success.

 Nextdoor is one of many companies that have announced plans for a 2021 IPO.
 If you are considering investing in the online platform, here’s some information that could help.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 What is Nextdoor?

 Founded in 2008, Nextdoor is an online platform created to connect people within communities—neighbors, businesses, and other stakeholders crowdsource and disseminate information about what’s happening locally.
 Users are verified and plugged into the correct community by responding to a physical postcard mailed to their physical address.

 Most people use the app to give neighbors advice, get help, recommendations, and more.

 Nextdoor operates in eleven countries, 270,000 neighborhoods globally, and has recorded 50,000 recommendations for local businesses since its founding.
 The company intends to differentiate itself from other social media platforms by developing features that focus on the use case of people connecting and working together locally.
 At present, the company’s income is from sponsored content and advertising partnerships.

 Nextdoor’s market cap was estimated to be about $2.2 billion around 2019.
 In October, 2020, there were reports that the company would go public with a valuation between $4 billion and $5 billion.